John Ligertwood Paterson: Career

 When his brother, Alexander, obtained a position for him in Brazil, Paterson arrived in the province of Bahia in 1842, where he qualified as a physician by passing exams at the Bahia School of Medicine in November of that year.

 Paterson co-founded the Tropicalista School of Medicine in Brazil, along with O. E. H. Wucherer (1820-1873) and José Francisco da Silva Lima (1826-1910).
-Together, they pioneered the study of tropical medicine and helped combat yellow fever and cholera.
+Together, they pioneered the study of tropical medicine in the Faculty of Medicine of Bahia and helped combat yellow fever and cholera.
 Paterson lived in Bahia for a quarter of a century.

 He was elected a fellow of the Botanical Society of Edinburgh on July 11, 1872.
 Deeply interested in botanical science, he donated about forty tropical plants to the Society's garden, including Musa coccinea (the "flowering banana").

 He was a friend of Emperor Pedro II of Brazil, who awarded him with the title of Knight of the Order of the Rose (1859), later adding the honorifics of Official (1870) and Commander (1872) of the same order.

 Paterson was particularly revered in Bahia because he cared for the poor and enslaved as well as the Bahian elite.
 He died suddenly in Salvador, the provincial capital, having returned there from Edinburgh to look after his brother Alexander, who was suffering from paralysis.
 He was buried in the British Cemetery of Bahia.